franktranvantu/spring-annotations/README.md

-# @Component
+# @Controller

-This annotation is used on classes to indicate a Spring component.
-The @Component annotation marks the Java class as a bean or say component so that the component-scanning mechanism of Spring can add into the application context.
+The @Controller annotation is used to indicate the class is a Spring controller.
+This annotation can be used to identify controllers for Spring MVC or Spring WebFlux.